diegofiori/benchmark-pytorch2.0-with-nebullvm/README.md

 pip install nebullvm
 python -m nebullvm.installers.auto_installer --frameworks torch onnx --compilers all
 ```
+Note that pytorch must be installed before nebullvm.
+We suggest to use pytorch 1.12.1 since it is the one with the largest compatibility with nebullvm-supported compilers.
 Now we are ready for running our benchmark.
 You can simply run on the `pytorch_2_env`
 ```bash
 python main.py --batch_size 1